 Virtual reality in the port

 “Our most exciting project at present focuses on how to include and use virtual and augmented reality in the processes at the port.”
 Virtual reality could be used for planning in the port.
 Saxe pointed out: “We could simulate, for instance, plans for a new Köhlbrand Bridge in the port or for a new cruise ship terminal and take participants and the public and the knowledge gained into consideration when implementing it.
 We are also co-operating with the university on this project.”

 Saxe’s favourite project centres on storm surges.
 Work in the team and most procedures are still done on paper, but are gradually going digital as part of the PORTprotect project.
-Certain scenarios have recently been simulated using a multi-touch table, for instance, what happens if the water level rises 80 centimetres in one hour?
+Certain scenarios have recently been simulated using a multi-touch table.
+What happens, for instance, if the water level rises 80 centimetres in one hour?
 “PORTprotect is the digital gateway to disaster control,” enthused Saxe, adding, “That’s only the start and it’s my favourite project.”
 Drones may play an important role as well.
 They can be deployed to get an overview of a situation and to transmit pictures to the control centre for evaluation – just one example of many forward-looking projects. “

 “People in Hamburg love their port”